belivan/flir_stereo/catkin_ws/src/mmpug_flir_ros/script/Boson_SDK/SDK_README.txt

     Detailed documention for FSLP and FBP are contained in FLIR Document #102-9013-00.
     FSLP and COM layer are intended to be compiled into a dynamic library, and later linked into a specific API and FBP implementation.
     Python and C use one of the pre-compiled FSLP libraries from FSLP_Files.
-    Python has an experimental (and known buggy) re-implementation of FSLP logic using the default pySerial library (specify argument useDll=False for pyClient.Initialize())
+    Python has an experimental (and known incomplete) re-implementation of FSLP logic using the default pySerial library (specify argument useDll=False for pyClient.Initialize())
     C# uses a similar, but more complete native COM port implementation, but can be modified to use the same library as Python and C.
     C# is neither intended nor tested for usability in .NET Core for Linux compatibility.